zxue/install-maximo-on-azure-and-aws/README.md

 2. New Red Hat® OpenShift® cluster by using the User Provisioned Infrastructure (UPI)
 3. Existing Red Hat® OpenShift® cluster

 This document covers the third option, installing MAS on an existing OpenShift cluster.
+The primary purpose of this document is to share lessons learned.
+Readers should reference official documentation from IBM, Microsoft and Amazon for the latest updates.

 Note that the code has been tested on a docker container on MacBook using a 5 worker-node OpenShift cluster hosted through IBM TechZone.
 To deploy MAS on a new cluster, you will need to obtain a domain name, e.g. xyz.com, and a subdomain name, e.g. azureocp.xyz.com, for the OpenShift cluster.

 ## Define Environment Variables